MongoDB Tutorial

 MongoDB insertOne() method examples

-First, you need to launch the mongo shell and connect to the bookdb database:
+First, you need to launch the mongo shell and connect it to the bookdb database:

 1) Insert a document without an _id field example